ADSCIAN/ssalib/paper.md

 software packages, including `pyts` [@faouzi_pyts_2020], `pyleoclim` [@khider_pyleoclim_2023], or `pyactigraphy` [@hammad_pyactigraphy_2024], or are available primarily as unmaintained and untested projects.
-To address this gap, SSALib was developed as a fully dedicated and tested SSA Python package that is suitable for both teaching and research purposes.
+To address this gap, SSALib was developed as a fully dedicated and tested Python package for SSA that is suitable for both teaching and research purposes.

 # References